Vendor vs Supplier: Understanding the Key Differences

 In the business world, the terms "vendor" and "supplier" are often used interchangeably.
 However, there are subtle differences between them that can impact the way a business operates.

-Understanding these distinctions can help companies make better decisions when managing their supply chain, procurement, and vendor relationships.
+Understanding the concept of vendor vs supplier in business can help companies make better decisions when managing their supply chain, service procurement, and vendor relationships.

 In today’s post, we will understand the key differences between vendors and suppliers, their roles, and why it's essential to know how they differ.